Studies in Art Education

 All manuscripts go through a blind review by selected members of the Studies Editorial Board.
 Most manuscripts go through at least one rewrite.
 The Senior Editor may further edit a manuscript prior to publication, but author permission is obtained for extensive changes.

-A complete set of Author Guidelines is included in each issue of Studies, and at www.tandfonline.com/usae.
+A complete set of Author Guidelines is included in each issue of Studies and at this page on the Taylor & Francis website.